MCT-master/mct-master.github.io/_posts/2020-12-05-wenbo-slices.md

 # Task Overview

 The task for the final exam for scientific computing was *requires us to write a Python program which sequences audio segments extracted from two selected songs according to arbitrary analytical criteria.
 The program takes as input two audio files, each containing a song you select, and it produces as an output audio file, a visualization of the sequenced audio, a CSV file with details of the all audio segments, and several metrics printed on screen.*

 # Solution Overview

-My solution was to import two audio files into a panda data frame after slicing them rhythmically, sorts and reorganizes slices using the four kinds of calculated Librosa features as the principle.¶
+My solution was to import two audio files into a panda data frame after slicing them rhythmically, sorts and reorganizes slices using the four kinds of calculated Librosa features as the principle.

 The **segmentation** strategy: Slicing an audio signal in segments of fixed and duration related to the tempo and arranging them on Numpy array.